Alfresco/alfresco-java-sdk/alfresco-apa-java-rest-api/alfresco-apa-java-rest-api-lib/generated/alfresco-activiti-script-modeling-rest-api/docs/ModelsApi.md

 ModelsApi apiInstance = new ModelsApi();
-String modelId = "modelId_example"; // String | The id of the model of the relationship to delete String projectId = "projectId_example"; // String | The id of the project of the relationship to delete try {
+String projectId = "projectId_example"; // String | The id of the project of the relationship to delete String modelId = "modelId_example"; // String | The id of the model of the relationship to delete try {
-    EntryResponseContentModel result = apiInstance.deleteProjectModelRelationshipUsingDELETE(modelId, projectId);
+    EntryResponseContentOfModel result = apiInstance.deleteProjectModelRelationshipUsingDELETE(projectId, modelId);
     System.out.println(result);
 } catch (ApiException e) {
     System.err.println("Exception when calling ModelsApi#deleteProjectModelRelationshipUsingDELETE");